datajerk/apple3rtr/README.txt

 1. Type on a single line (but do not press RETURN):

-./mess64 apple3 -skip_gameinfo -volume -24 -resolution 800x600 -sl1 cffa2 -hard apple3.hd -sl2 applicard -ramsize 512k
+./mess64 apple3 -skip_gameinfo -volume -24 -resolution 1024x768 -effect Scanlines0x4.png -sl1 cffa2 -hard apple3.hd -sl2 applicard -ramsize 512k

 NOTE:  Adjust -volume and -resolution to your taste.
 Volume 0 is the loudest.